 Filtering water is obviously very important.
-We started out with a Berkey water filter as it was the best one we could find.
-Six years later, we still use it, but want to make the routine a little smoother.
+We started out with a Berkey water filter, as it was the best one we could find.
+Six years later, we still use it, but want to make the routinea little smoother.
+Let’s setup a sand filter.

 The water that goes into this filter has to be clear or the filters clog faster.
 A t-shirt stretched over a bucket as a pre filter only works so well.
 The water for dishes and showers also has to be filtered so it’s not full of leaves, this water doesn’t go through the drinking water filter.